Ayka-Yao/Ayka-Yao/README.md

-## Hi there 👋 I'm Jeric and I love using my brain.
+## Hi there 👋 I'm Jeric and I enjoy creating things that benefit and help others.
+Join me on my journey.

 ## 🛠️ Tech Stack